pingcap/docs-cn/v2.1/reference/tools/tidb-lightning/csv.md

 ### Non-configurable options

-Lightning does not support every option supported by the `LOAD DATA` statement.
+TiDB Lightning does not support every option supported by the `LOAD DATA` statement.
 Some examples:

 * The line terminator must only be CR (`\r`), LF (`\n`) or CRLF (`\r\n`), i.e. `LINES TERMINATED BY` is not customizable.